michaeldcanady/servicenow-sdk-go/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the feature you would like to request:**

-[Please provide a clear and concise description of the feature you're requesting.]
+[Please provide a clear and concise description of the feature, additional functionality, you're requesting.]

 ### Use Case